SHP Single Homeless Project preventing homelessness transforming lives logo

 “I wasn't able to accept support at the start.
 I was just like, yeah, arrange a meeting, and then I just wouldn't go.
 Then I had this feeling, like, now’s the time.”

-Late November, Amy was provided with a Little Extra Support following the difficult and unexpected death of her younger brother.
+So, Amy was provided with a Boxing Bundle.
 Following the visit, now upbeat, motivated, and grounded, she shared her goal of one day working in emergency supported housing for women experiencing domestic violence - a full circle moment and one which, alongside the incredible support of Single Homeless Project, is down to the kindness of people like you reminding her there's good in the world.

 Buy a gift for a Londoner like Amy

-Buy a gift for a Londoner like Wayne
+Buy a gift for a Londoner like Stacey*

 Support homeless Londoners